Brussels-Central railway station

 Brussels-Central railway station (Gare de Bruxelles-Central; Station Brussel-Centraal) (Note: Officially Brussels-Central (Bruxelles-Central; Brussel-Centraal)) is a railway and metro station in central Brussels, Belgium.
 It is the second busiest railway station in Belgium and one of three principal railway stations in Brussels, together with Brussels-South and Brussels-North.
 First completed in 1952 after protracted delays caused by economic difficulties and World War II, it is the newest of Brussels' main rail hubs.
 The train services are operated by the National Railway Company of Belgium (SNCB/NMBS).

-Brussels-Central is connected to the rapid transit Gare Centrale/Centraal Station station on lines 1 and 5 of the Brussels Metro system, and serves as an important node of the Brussels Intercommunal Transport Company (STIB/MIVB).
+Brussels-Central is connected to the rapid transit station Gare Centrale/Centraal Station on lines 1 and 5 of the Brussels Metro system, and serves as an important node of the Brussels Intercommunal Transport Company (STIB/MIVB).

 History

 Inception and construction

 During the late 19th and early 20th centuries, Brussels-North and Brussels-South were the primary railway stations in Brussels (Brussels-North slowly supplanted the original Allée Verte/Groendreef railway station near the same site).
 However, they were joined only by an inadequate single track running along what is today the Small Ring (Brussels' inner ring road).
 Many proposals were put forward to link the two stations more substantially.
 A law was finally passed in 1909 mandating a direct connection; however, the final project would not be completed until nearly half a century later.